Common Questions About Workers’ Rights

 Workers’ compensation was established to replace lawsuits against employers or co-workers for workplace injury.
 You can only sue your employer in very limited cases of intentionally caused harm.

 You may have a third-party personal injury claim against a manufacturer of unsafe tools, machines or equipment; against the owner or operator of an automobile that caused your accident; or a property owner where your accident occurred.
-The Law Offices of Wesley M. Malowitz can evaluate the viability of any potential third-party claim.
+The The Malowitz Law Firm, LLC can evaluate the viability of any potential third-party claim.

 What If My Claim Is Denied?